 Finding a Theme in Two Steps

-2. Next, stretch that single word into a message: innocence can lead to deception.
+2. Next, stretch that single word into a message, like "the innocent are vulnerable to deception."
 This is a theme for Little Red Riding Hood.

 Symbols Can Be Clues to Your Themes

 Literature is an art, and the beauty of art is that it can be interpreted differently by everyone.
 The message of a fiction book is much like the message of a beautiful painting.
 It is not something that is stated in a particular sentence and easily located; it is something that is comprehended upon reflection.

 Sometimes an object such as a bridge or a large body of water will appear over and over in a book.
 The object could actually be a symbol or motif which represents or sheds light on the theme.

 If you notice that an object does seem to be a strong and meaningful symbol in a book, try to determine any possible deeper meaning of that object.

 A bridge represents a crossover or change, doesn't it?
 If you notice a few bridges, and you notice that your main character is going through a big change, you can be sure that the bridge is being used as a symbol.